NURTURING THE MIND

-- Sr. Cathleen Real received training through The Climate Project and is available to give educational presentations about climate change.
+- Sr. Cathleen Real received training through The Climate Project and provided education on climate change for many years.

 - Sr. Elizabeth Thoman pioneered the field of media literacy education with Media&Values magazine and founded the Center for Media Literacy.

 - CHM associate Diane Schlachter, PhD, is a nationally known organizational development specialist, helping religious, educational and nonprofit organizations with skills of collaboration and strategic planning.